 If you or a loved one were bit by a dog you have a lot of unanswered questions.

-The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness.
+The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place.
+California Civil Code 3342.
+This includes bites occurring on the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.
 This is known as strict liability.
 You do not have to prove negligence (although negligence is a way to prove liability, more on that later).
 This helps to reduce conflict and arguments, because you do not have to show wrongdoing by anyone.
 The owner is liable.
 Period.

 Under California law, you can prove scienter or negligence to make others responsible for your injuries.